marczaku/103-csharp-structured/1-functions/README.md

 ### Instructions
 - Create a Console Project named `P7MoreParameters` [How To?](https://gist\.github\.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2)
+- Copy Above Source Code into your `Program.cs`-File.
 - You need to implement two functions in this complex code sample!
 - `Lerp` is a function that has three parameters of type `float` and returns a value of type `float`.
   - First Argument `from` of type `float` is used to pass a start value to `Lerp`